 Clicking on the print button will open another window containing just the map view.
 To print, choose File from the top left hand side of the browser menu and highlight Print to bring up print options.

-This website is designed and hosted by FWT on behalf of East Sussex County Council.
+This website is hosted by GRM Mapping Limited on behalf of East Sussex County Council.

 To view operator details and timetables for a specific route, please click on the relevant service number on the map.

 To zoom into a destination on the main map, either:

 i) click on a place name in the drop-down list, or